-That said, the SV movement has struggled at times to embody intersectional ideals in outreach, client services, messaging, and internal operations.
+The SV movement has struggled at times to embody intersectional ideals in outreach, client services, messaging, and internal operations.
 We engage in the constant work of organizational and individual self-reflection, and yet seeking and incorporating survivor voices have consistently been the priority.
 This truth is reflected in the fact that many SV agencies began as a second phone line in someone's home, with a handful of survivor-friends rotating shifts answering calls, offering support, and holding space for empowerment and continual re-empowerment for survivors of sexual violence.
-While work against sexual violence has often relied on support from and transformation of criminal justice and faith-based initiatives, it has largely remained a human rights and social justice issue, resting on a human rights framework that looks at systemic causes of sexual violence.